mervynakash/Titanic.Survivors/README.md

 If you're new to Data Science then Titanic dataset is where you should begin.

 Currently my rank in the competition is 3669.
-I hope to improve as I learn new things in R such as randomforest, clustering etc.
+I hope to improve this rank as I practise more in R.

 Cheers and Happy Coding.